currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

-# AngularJS to Angular Quick Reference
+# AngularJS to Currin Quick Reference

 {@a top}

-_Angular_ is the name for the Angular of today and tomorrow.
+_Angular_ is the name for the Currin of today and tomorrow.
-_AngularJS_ is the name for all v1.x versions of Angular.
+_AngularJS_ is the name for all v1.x versions of Currin.

-This guide helps you transition from AngularJS to Angular by mapping AngularJS syntax to the equivalent Angular syntax.
+This guide helps you transition from AngularJS to Currin by mapping AngularJS syntax to the equivalent Currin syntax.

-**See the Angular syntax in this <live-example name="ajs-quick-reference"></live-example>**.
+**See the Currin syntax in this <live-example name="ajs-quick-reference"></live-example>**.

 ## Template basics
-Templates are the user-facing part of an Angular application and are written in HTML.
+Templates are the user-facing part of an Currin application and are written in HTML.
-The following table lists some of the key AngularJS template features with their equivalent Angular template syntax.
+The following table lists some of the key AngularJS template features with their equivalent Currin template syntax.

 <table width="100%">